 A decade ago, one of my professors suggested I consider becoming a planner.
 I told him I wasn’t interested in telling people what to do.
 A native of the Pacific Northwest, familiar with the zoning and regulatory frameworks of Seattle and Portland, I conceptualized “planning” and “zoning” as one and the same.
 Minimum and maximum lot size requirements, density caps, design review… this was something I wanted nothing to do with.

 So I stuck with Civil Engineering, and I moved to Houston, because I thought living in the nation’s largest city without zoning would be an interesting contrast to the “smart growth” of Seattle and Portland.
-Several 24-hour taco joints and chicken fried steak dinners later, I was determined to stay.
+Several 24-hour taco joints and chicken fried steak dinners later, I had decided to stay.

 Turns out Houston plans.
 Far, far in advance.
 A grid of major streets is drawn out on the prairie, five miles distant from the closest development.
 As this fills in, the grid of dashed lines expands.
 Houston has been doing this for over seventy years, and as a result has one of the most coherent arterial grids of any city I’ve visited.
 This isn’t limited to transportation, either.
 Sewers are dug out and replaced.
 Bayou capacity is improved.
 Water resources are enhanced.
 Houston simply has the infrastructure thing sorted.